Chookees/ECU_TCU_Files/README.md

-# ECU_TCU_Files
 This repository contains a collection of ECU (Engine Control Unit) and TCU (Transmission Control Unit) binary files (.bin), along with their corresponding definition files (.xdf) used for tuning and analysis.

-The files are organized into two main categories:  Base: Original, unmodified factory files.
+The files are organized into two main categories:

+Base: Original, unmodified factory files.

 Modified: Tuned or optimized versions of the base files.

-These resources are intended for educational and research purposes only, such as studying map structures, comparing OEM vs. tuned files, and developing custom tuning strategies.  ⚠️ Usage Notice: The files in this repository are subject to copyright.
+These resources are intended for educational and research purposes only, such as studying map structures, comparing OEM vs. tuned files, and developing custom tuning strategies.

+⚠️ Usage Notice: The files in this repository are subject to copyright.
 Do not use, modify, or distribute any content without the explicit permission of the repository owner.